Swindon Town F.C.: 1969–2000

 Ardiles remained in charge until March 1991, when he departed for Newcastle United and was succeeded by new player-manager Glenn Hoddle.
 Swindon progressed well during the 1991–92 season, Hoddle's first full season as manager, and just missed out on the Second Division play-offs, having briefly led the table in the autumn.
 A year later they beat Leicester City 4–3 in the new Division One play-off final to achieve promotion to the Premier League — bringing top-division football to the club for the first time.

 Hoddle moved to Chelsea before the 1993–94 FA Premier League season began, and was replaced by assistant John Gorman, but Swindon never adjusted to the pace of Premier League football.
-They were relegated after recording only five wins and conceding 100 goals — the latter record yet to be broken — and have never returned to the top flight.
+They were relegated after recording only five wins and conceding 100 goals — the latter record stood until Sheffield United broke it in 2024 — and have never returned to the top flight.
 One of the few successes of the season was a 2–2 draw against champions Manchester United in the league.

 The following year, Swindon were relegated for the second consecutive time and slipped into Division Two.
 Gorman had been sacked as manager in November 1994, and although his successor, player-manager Steve McMahon, was unable to avoid relegation, he did take Swindon to the semi-finals of the League Cup.
 McMahon then succeeded in getting Swindon back into Division One on his first attempt, winning the Division Two championship in 1995–96.
 McMahon remained as manager until September 1998, when he left by mutual consent after Swindon lost five of their nine opening games of the 1998–99 season.